 The Fund is an Australian open-ended equity fund that invests capital across global stock markets into technology related listed securities.

-Global Top 50 Technology Companies | October 2025
+Global Top 50 Technology Companies | November 2025

 File